Oscar, you've got mail: Electronic voting on tap for 2013 Oscars

-LOS ANGELES Voting for the Oscars is going electronic for the first time in a move that will speed up the process and could give an boost to younger, edgier movies.
+LOS ANGELES, Sept 18 Voting for the Oscars is going electronic for the first time in a move that will speed up the process and could give an boost to younger, edgier movies.

 The Academy of Motion Picture Arts and Sciences said on Tuesday that a new online voting system will be used for the first time in its 85-year history for the Oscars that will be handed out in February 2013.